Fire Insurance Coverage 101: Know What Your Fire Insurance Covers

-In a commercial claim, there is some difference when it comes to claiming lost inventory, equipment, and contents that depends on whether or not depreciation is calculated on them according to your policy and how sales taxes are calculated.
+In a commercial claim, there is some difference when it comes to claiming lost inventory, equipment, and contents.
+This usually depends on whether depreciation is calculated on these items, while accounting for your policy and subject to sales tax calculations.

 There’s also business interruption insurance, which will help replace lost business income.
 If a fire prevents your business from operating, business interruption insurance can help you keep up with payroll costs and debt obligations until you get up and running again.